Total fertility rate: 1800 to 1950

-After 1800, the Industrial Revolution began in some places, particularly Great Britain, continental Europe, and the United States, and they underwent the beginnings of what is now called the demographic transition.
-Stage two of this process fueled a steady reduction in mortality rates due to improvements in public sanitation, personal hygiene and the food supply, which reduced the number of famines.
+After 1800, the Industrial Revolution began in some places, particularly Great Britain, continental Europe, and the United States, marked the beginnings of what is now called the demographic transition.
+Stage two of this process began as mortality decline accelerated.
+It involved a steady reduction in mortality rates due to improvements in public sanitation, personal hygiene and the food supply, with later contributions from vaccination (from 1796 onward), cholera-era water reforms (especially after the 1854 Broad Street cholera outbreak), germ theory adoption (1860s–1880s), and large-scale urban sewer and water systems in the mid-to-late 1800s, which reduced the number of famines and infectious disease outbreaks.

 These reductions in mortality rates, particularly reductions in child mortality, that increased the fraction of children surviving, plus other major societal changes such as urbanization, and the increased social status of women, led to stage three of the demographic transition.
 There was a reduction in fertility rates, because there was simply no longer a need to birth so many children.

 The example from the US of the correlation between child mortality and the fertility rate is illustrative.
 In 1800, child mortality in the US was 33%, meaning that one third of all children born would die before their fifth birthday.
 The TFR in 1800 was 7.0, meaning that the average female would bear seven children during their lifetime.
 In 1900, child mortality in the US had declined to 23%, a reduction of almost one third, and the TFR had declined to 3.9, a reduction of 44%.
 By 1950, child mortality had declined dramatically to 4%, a reduction of 84%, and the TFR declined to 3.2.
 By 2018, child mortality had declined further to 0.6% and the TFR declined to 1.9, below replacement level.